-Knit fabric, especially single-knit jersey, is known for its characteristic curling or rolling at the fabric edges.
+Knit fabric, especially single-knit jersey used in t-shirts, is known for its characteristic curling or rolling at the fabric edges.

-How to Stop Knit Fabric from Curling and Rolling
+How to Stop Cut Fabric from Curling and Rolling

-While avoiding stretching your fabric and sewing soon after cutting minimize rolling in the first place, you will still likely encounter curled edges if you prewash your knit fabric before sewing.
+While avoiding stretching your fabric and sewing soon after cutting minimizes rolling the most, you will still encounter curled edges if you prewash your knit fabric before sewing.

 1. Use Pattern Weights